ditdotdev/dit/docs/src/local/commit.rst

 .. warning::

-   The titan infrastructure has not currently been built for scale, and while it should work fine for dozens of commits, creating hundreds or thousands of commits or repositories may have adverse effects on the system.
+   The d3 infrastructure has not currently been built for scale, and while it should work fine for dozens of commits, creating hundreds or thousands of commits or repositories may have adverse effects on the system.
 This will be addressed in a future release.